charmbracelet/wish/docs/README.md

 # Wish Docs

 Welcome to the Wish official documentation.
 If you're new to the project, make sure you check out the [README][README] for a high-level overview of the project and how to get started.
 From there, take a look at the [examples][examples].
 They're ordered by complexity and will show you how to use Wish.
-If you're looking for additional functionality not shown in the examples, I'd highly recommend checking out the [godoc at pkg.go.dev][pkg.go.dev].
-The godoc showcases all of the functionality available to you with Wish with descriptions on what those functions do.
+If you're looking for additional functionality not shown in the examples, I'd highly recommend checking out the [godoc][pkg.go.dev].
+The godoc showcases all of the functionality available to you with Wish alongside descriptions on what those functions do.

 If you want *more* examples from projects of various sizes, [sourcegraph][sourcegraph] is a great code search tool that can help you find